Nespresso Vs Keurig (Which’s better pod coffee maker?)

-Nespresso vs Keurig is in debate for a time now as they are the two dominant players in the Pod-based coffee maker industry.
+Nespresso vs Keurig has been in debate for a time now as they are the two dominant players in the Pod-based coffee maker industry and many people are confused about what to buy.

 In the USA, Keurig is the second most popular brewing system after standard drip coffee makers, with 27 percent of American coffee drinkers using them.
 And Nespresso is the market leader everywhere except North America, especially in Western European countries.